lagerratrobe/GIS_IN_R_WORKSHOP/class_notes/1_What_is_GIS.md

 For our purposes here, "mapping" refers to the visual representation of these features and their relationships with each other, either as an image generated in a plot, or in a Web based interface.

 ![Population Raster](https://github.com/lagerratrobe/GIS_IN_R_WORKSHOP/blob/main/images/WA_pop_raster.png?raw=true)

+There are many ways we can generate maps in R.  In this class we'll look at several, including the basic `plot()` function and `leaflet` library.